-Preface

-This presentation was developed to represent the Texas Hill Country only.
+Preface This presentation was developed to represent domestic wastewater discharges in the Texas Hill Country.
 The first 15 slides represent a summary of the presentation content and the remaining slides present details in support of the summary.
+Therefore, some of the information after slide number 15 is repeated in prior slides.
 A table of contents is provided on the next slide so that specific sections or issues can readily be viewed or skipped.

-Because of the complexity and details involved in wastewater permitting in Texas, this presentation is not conclusive-a conclusive presentation would require much more detail than presented here.
-Generalities or simplifications are used where deemed to have minimal affect on comprehension of the material.
+Because of the complexity and details involved in domestic wastewater discharge permitting in Texas, this presentation is not conclusive-a conclusive presentation would require much more detail than presented here.
+Generalities or simplifications are used where deemed to have minimal affect on comprehension and integrity of the material.